 Many of these symptoms indicate different conditions other than bullying.
 We should address all of these symptoms with concern and proper intervention.

 How to respond to verbal and social bullying

-The best response is no response.
-Walk away say nothing.
-Do not respond in person or online.
+· The best response is no response, walk away, say nothing, do not respond in person or online.
 Usually, bullies will stop when they realize they can't create pain or reaction in the other person.
-Giving a response may still be attention to the bully.
+Giving a response may still give attention to the bully.

-Defending yourself verbally is an option but you must be smart and prepared for rebuttal.
+· Defending yourself verbally against a bully's verbal speech is an option, but you must be smart and prepared for rebuttal.